Period: Fall 2022 – Winter 2023 | |

 You, as a student at UTM, have the right to:

-• Receive a syllabus by the first day of class.
+- Receive a syllabus by the first day of class.

-• Rely upon a syllabus once a course is started.
+- Rely upon a syllabus once a course is started.
 An instructor may only change marks’ assignments by following the University Assessment and Grading Practices Policy provision 1.3.

-• Refuse to use plagiarism detection tool (you must be offered an alternative form of submission).
+- Refuse to use plagiarism detection tool (you must be offered an alternative form of submission).

-• Have access to your instructor for consultation during a course or follow up with the department chair if the instructor is unavailable.
+- Have access to your instructor for consultation during a course or follow up with the department chair if the instructor is unavailable.

-• Ask the person who marked your term work for a re-evaluation if you feel it was not fairly graded.
+- Ask the person who marked your term work for a re-evaluation if you feel it was not fairly graded.
 You have up to one month from the date of return of the item to inquire about the mark.
 If you are not satisfied with a re-evaluation, you may appeal to the instructor in charge of the course if the instructor did not mark the work.
 If your work is remarked, you must accept the resulting mark.
 You may only appeal a mark beyond the instructor if the term work was worth at least 20% of the course mark.

-• Receive at least one significant mark (15% for H courses, 25% for Y courses) before the last day you can drop a course for H courses, and the last day of classes in the first week of January for Y courses taught in the Fall/Winter terms.
+- Receive at least one significant mark (15% for H courses, 25% for Y courses) before the last day you can drop a course for H courses, and the last day of classes in the first week of January for Y courses taught in the Fall/Winter terms.

-• Submit handwritten essays so long as they are neatly written.
+- Submit handwritten essays so long as they are neatly written.

-• Have no assignment worth 100% of your final grade.
+- Have no assignment worth 100% of your final grade.

-• Not have a term test worth 25% or more in the last two weeks of class.
+- Not have a term test worth 25% or more in the last two weeks of class.

-• Retain intellectual property rights to your research.
+- Retain intellectual property rights to your research.

-• Receive all your assignments once graded.
+- Receive all your assignments once graded.

-• View your final exams.
+- View your final exams.
 To see a final exam, you must submit an online Exam Reproduction Request within 6 months of the exam.
 There is a small non-refundable fee.

-• Privacy of your final grades.
+- Privacy of your final grades.

-• Arrange for representation from Downtown Legal Services (DLS), a representative from the UTM Students’ Union (UTMSU), and/or other forms of support if you are charged with an academic offence.
+- Arrange for representation from Downtown Legal Services (DLS), a representative from the UTM Students’ Union (UTMSU), and/or other forms of support if you are charged with an academic offence.

 Academic Integrity/Honesty or Academic Offenses

 It is your responsibility as a student at the University of Toronto to familiarize yourself with, and adhere to, both the Code of Student Conduct and the Code of Behaviour on Academic Matters.
-This means, first and foremost, that you should read them carefully.

-• The Code of Student Conduct is available from the U of T Mississauga website (Registrar > Academic Calendar > Codes and Policies) or in your print version of the Academic Calendar.
+- The Code of Student Conduct is available from the U of T Mississauga website (Registrar > Academic Calendar > Codes and Policies) or in your print version of the Academic Calendar.

-• The Code of Behaviour on Academic Matters is available from the U of T Mississauga website (Registrar > Academic Calendar > Codes and Policies) or in your print version of the Academic Calendar.
+- The Code of Behaviour on Academic Matters is available from the U of T Mississauga website (Registrar > Academic Calendar > Codes and Policies) or in your print version of the Academic Calendar.

-Another helpful document that you should read is How Not to Plagiarize, by M. Proctor.
-With regard to remote learning and online courses, UTM wishes to remind students that they are expected to adhere to the Code of Behaviour on Academic Matters regardless of the course delivery method.
-By offering students the opportunity to learn remotely, UTM expects that students will maintain the same academic honesty and integrity that they would in a classroom setting.
-Potential academic offences in a digital context include, but are not limited to:
+Students are expected to adhere to the Code of Behaviour on Academic Matters regardless of the course delivery method.
+Students shall maintain the same academic honesty and integrity both in a classroom setting and online.
+Potential academic offences related to digital contexts include, but are not limited to:

-• Accessing unauthorized resources (search engines, chat rooms, Reddit, etc.) for assessments.
+- Accessing unauthorized resources (search engines, chat rooms, Reddit, etc.) for assessments.

-• Using technological aids (e.g. software) beyond what is listed as permitted in an assessment.
+- Using technological aids (e.g. software) beyond what is listed as permitted in an assessment.

-• Posting test, essay, or exam questions to message boards or social media.
+- Posting test, essay, or exam questions to message boards or social media.

-• Creating, accessing, and sharing assessment questions and answers in virtual “course groups.”
+- Creating, accessing, and sharing assessment questions and answers in virtual “course groups.”

-• Working collaboratively, in-person or online, with others on assessments that are expected to be completed individually.
+- Working collaboratively, in-person or online, with others on assessments that are expected to be completed individually.

 All suspected cases of academic dishonesty will be investigated following procedures outlined in the Code of Behaviour on Academic Matters.
 If you have questions or concerns about what constitutes appropriate academic behaviour or appropriate research and citation methods, you are expected to seek out additional information on academic integrity from your instructor or from other institutional resources.